How to Care for Your Nails After Acrylics

 As far as artificial nail enhancements go, acrylic nails are among the most popular.
 But — as with most things that are fake — they are not without downsides.
-If acrylics are not applied and removed properly, this can lead to nail thinness, brittleness, peeling, and splitting over time.
-If your nail beds are in desperate need of some TLC post-acrylics, you’ve come to the right place.
-Ahead, we share helpful tips on how to nurse your nails back to tip-top shape after they’ve been put through the wringer.
+If acrylics are not applied and removed properly, this can lead to nail breaking, thinness, brittleness, peeling and splitting over time.
+If you’re searching for the best way to remove your acrylics or your nail beds are in desperate need of a nail detox post-acrylics, you’ve come to the right place.
+Ahead, we share helpful tips for nail maintenance so you can nurse your nails back to tip-top shape after they’ve been put through the wringer.

 First things first, cut your nails as short as possible.
 If your nails are damaged, you’ll want to keep them trimmed to help reduce the chance of breakage and splitting.
 Once you’ve reached your desired length, file them into the shape of your choice.

-In addition to nourishing your cuticles, apply liberal coats of hand cream or oil to help soften the skin around your nails — hand cream is another must-have for the desk!
+In addition to nourishing your cuticles, apply liberal coats of hand cream or oil to help soften the skin around your nails — hand cream is another must-have for the desk.
 It’s no secret that dry, cracked skin on hands can draw negative attention to your nails.
-Since that’s the last thing you want to happen when your nails are damaged, make sure to hydrate your paws often.
+Because that’s the last thing you want to happen when your nails are damaged, make sure to hydrate your hands often.

 At-home maintenance is important, but it’s worth spending the extra money to see a professional nail technician once your nails are in decent shape.
 Getting regular manicures can help keep your nails in better condition.
-Plus, you’re much less likely to bite and pry at your weak nails if they have a coat of polish on them (and if you spent $$ on beautifying them)!
+Plus, you’re much less likely to bite and mess with your weak nails if they have a coat of polish on them (and if you spent money on beautifying them)!

 It may take time before you see noticeable results, but try not to give up.
-All good things take time, so be patient and consistent with your routine!
-If you do, you’ll be well on your way to healthy-looking, gorgeous, and—dare we say—strong nails.
+All good things take time, so be patient and consistent with your routine.
+If you do, you’ll be well on your way to healthy-looking, gorgeous and strong nails.

 Photo: Chaunte Vaughn